-Trend: A The continued virtualization of servers remains an important goal of DAS/BEST.
-As of 2011, the state has over 217 servers virtualized, which represents a growth of nearly close 100% since 2009.
-The Bureau has begun to evaluate the efforts and cost involved with a move to a fully virtualized environment - a move that the Bureau feels is a critical enabler to our state being able to rapidly respond to the emerging needs of state government.
+Trend: \blacktriangle The continued virtualization of servers remains an important goal of DAS/BEST.
+As of 2012, the state has over 405 servers virtualized.
+The ratio of virtual to physical servers increased from 1.4:1 to 2.3:1.
+The Bureau has continued to evaluate the efforts and cost involved with a move to a fully virtualized environment - a move that the Bureau feels is a critical enabler to our state being able to rapidly respond to the emerging needs of state government.